latest nhpb_banner 1__compressed2

 • Nellis District Office, 611 N Nellis Blvd, Las Vegas, Nevada 89110, call (702) 486-4828

-CPLC Nevada runs the HOPWA program, for people (or their families) impacted by HIV or Aids.
+CPLC Nevada runs the HOPWA program, for people (or their families) impacted by HIV or AIDS.
 Find permanent housing placement, free motel vouchers, short term rent help, tenant based advice and more at 555 North Maryland Parkway, Las Vegas, Nevada 89101.
 Phone 702-207-1614.

-This Housing and Urban Development funded program, disbursed by the United Way, can provide grants for other expenses as well, in addition to for back rent.
-Some agencies may offer free motel vouchers in Las Vegas, coordinate legal support for tenants behind on their rent and facing eviction, or case management services, such as credit counseling.
+Emergency Food and Shelter Program grant money is organized by the United Way in Clark County.
+Various non-profit organizations help struggling families or single people pay for their housing or apartment expenses, including rent, energy bills and more.
+This Housing and Urban Development funded program can provide grants for other expenses as well, in addition to for back rent.
+Some agencies may offer free motel vouchers in Las Vegas, coordinate legal support for tenants, or case management services, such as credit counseling.
 More on United Way rental assistance.

 Related Content From Needhelppayingbills.com